 Share-based compensation has also been a common source of excessive executive compensation.
-For these reasons, share-based compensation requires careful scrutiny from shareholders.
+For these reasons, share-based compensation requires careful scrutiny by shareholders.
 This applies to all forms of share-based compensation, including forms that vest as cash instead of shares.
 The most common forms of share-based pay are discussed in the following sections.

-[The fund] will consider the following aspects of share-based compensation for executives in evaluating this part of their compensation.
+We will consider the following aspects of share-based compensation for executives in evaluating this part of their compensation.

-• [The fund] will vote against share-based compensation that has no expiry date or an expiry date of longer than five years.

-- [The fund] will vote against any proposal that would allow the board to extend the expiry date of share-based compensation without shareholder approval unless the expiry date falls within a trading-blackout period and the extension is no more than a few days. - [The fund] will vote against long-term share-based compensation plans vest in less than three years. - [The fund] will vote against executive pay plans that include tax "gross-ups", that is, additional amounts to cover the taxes on any part of the compensation. - Vote against executive pay plans that include Stock Appreciation Rights (SARs) and Phantom stock.
+- Vote against share-based compensation that has no expiry date or an expiry date of longer than five years. - Vote against any proposal that would allow the board to extend the expiry date of share-based compensation without shareholder approval, unless the expiry date falls within a trading-blackout period and the extension is no more than a few days. - Vote against long-term share-based compensation plans vest in less than three years. - Vote against executive pay plans that include tax "grossups", that is, additional amounts to cover the taxes on any part of the compensation. - Vote against executive pay plans that include Stock Appreciation Rights (SARs) and Phantom stock.